Configurating of Cascade Control

 Cascade control is one of the most common control system structures in process plants.

-The project example shows the application of cascade control to a simulated process with one main and one auxiliary process variable.
 The objective of this application note is to show the issues in configuration of cascade control loops that are particularly relevant to achieve fast dynamics and correct behaviour in all operating modes of real world applications.

 The following issues are discussed in this application note:

 - Interaction between master and slave controller with respect to controller tuning

 - Interaction between master and slave controller with respect to operating mode changeovers

 This entry was created with SIMATIC PCS 7 V7.1, the procedure is transferable to PCS 7 V7.0 SP1 and higher versions.